Incident Response Playbook : guide 72 heures pour réponse à breach

 --form 'file=@/evidence/malware/sample.exe'

-# Use ANY.RUN, Joe Sandbox, or Cuckoo Sandbox
+# ANY.RUN, Joe Sandbox ou Cuckoo

-Indicator of Compromise (IoC) Collection:
+Indicator of Compromise (IoC) Collection :

 # IoC Format (STIX/TAXII compatible)